0xTCG/aldy/README.rst

 or open a `GitHub issue <https://github.com/inumanag/aldy/issues>`_.

 If you have an urgent problem, I suggest using e-mail.
+GitHub issues are not constantly monitored.